 In addition to the dispersion model the uncertainty associated with the emissions inventory needs to be accommodated in the results.
-The emissions data for the Sasol activities will be therefore also be required to include an estimate of the uncertainty.
+The emissions data for Natref's activities will therefore also be required to include an estimate of the uncertainty.
 Whilst this may take on a number of forms, the minimum requirement would be that the upper and lower values (range) or percentage variation be included in the emissions inventory.